-The preliminary results from our experiments are encouraging.
-Our results are promising with using the OpenAI Codex LLM on MBPP: our best algorithm improves the \passk{1} code generation accuracy metric from $48.39\%$ to $70.49\%$ with a {\it single} user query, and up to $85.48\%$ with up to 5 user queries.
-Second, we can generate a functional unit test\footnote{We define a functional unit test as a test of the form $f(i) == o$, to distinguish from a unit test that only checks a weak assertion on the output state for a given input.} consistent with the user intent within an average of $1.69$ user queries for $90.40\%$ of the examples in this dataset.

-Additionally, we establish that there is significant room to improve current algorithms given the best performance an ideal algorithm can have.
-We also establish that the baseline for a purely neural approach to test generation (Codex), and illustrate significant improvements using new execution-based test mutation and test and code ranking.
-We believe that the problem of TDUIF offers a rich area of research to not only leverage existing models and user interaction to generate correct code (i.e., code with some guarantees albeit weak), but also develop new neural models for correct code generation.

-\section{Workflow and Problem formulation}
+\section{Workflow and Problem Formulation}

-In this section, we outline the workflow for leveraging test generation and user feedback to formalize and refine user intent.
-Next we define metrics to evaluate different approaches that implement the workflow.
-Finally, we then discuss how to simulate the user feedback with high-fidelity to perform automated and scalable evaluation of approaches without a user in the loop.
+In this section, we first provide some background on Large Language Models and outline the workflow for leveraging test generation and user feedback to disambiguate and refine user intent.
+Next we define intuitive metrics to evaluate different approaches that implement the workflow.
+Finally, we provide an algorithm to describe the workflow.